(•••) THINKING AHEAD The acid-catalyzed hydration we learned here... | Channels for Pearson+

 Textbook QuestionTextbook Question

-(•••) THINKING AHEAD The acid-catalyzed hydration we learned here in Chapter 8 is reversible [we introduce this reaction in Chapter 13]: (a) Propose a mechanism for the formation of an alkene from an alcohol.
+(•••) THINKING AHEAD The acid-catalyzed hydration we learned here in Chapter 8 is reversible [we introduce this reaction in Chapter 13]: (e) How might you shift the equilibrium to the left?

 Verified Solution